UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making

 Taiwanese Airport Bans PETA's Anti–Pigeon Racing Billboard

 Taiwan Taoyuan International Airport in Taipei has rejected a controversial new PETA billboard, which points out that pigeon races held in the country have a 98 percent fatality rate.
 The birds, who are released over treacherous open oceans and have to fly hundreds of miles to reach land, are often swept underwater by waves and drown, or fall victim to extreme weather, raptors, electric lines, foul play, disorientation, or exhaustion—or, if they return but finish out of the money, their necks are typically broken.

 2015 Taiwan Raid: Police Bust Pigeon Racers

 There has been huge progress in stopping the races.
 Following PETA's groundbreaking exposé and in response to a detailed complaint submitted to authorities, Taiwanese police raided at least three pigeon-racing clubs across the island, including the largest.
 Officials charged the president, secretary, and bookkeeper of the Kaohsiung Zhong Zheng pigeon-racing club, along with 32 alleged pigeon racers, and applied for the confiscation of nearly $570,000 in illegal gambling funds.
 In 2015, the Taichung District Prosecutors Office charged 129 pigeon racers, including the president of the Fengyuan Pigeon Club, with gambling offenses and seized more than $2 million.
-The total number of people charged was 164—the most who had ever faced prosecution as a result of a PETA investigation.
 But more still needs to be done to stop these pigeon races.